GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (172) .md

 **At Higher Tiers**: Each tier beyond the minimum can eiter increases the range by 3 yards or the duration by 1 hour, in addition to the benefit noted above.

 **Critical Failure**: You find yourself the subject of misfortune, as the spell affects you instead.

+#### Jolting Grasp

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Effect**: You perform an unarmed attack against a foe, which also inflicts a crushing attack against the foe.
+You may choose to have the crushing attack treated as a sunder.
+If you do, it is applied before the unarmed attack.

+If you have the foe grappled, both attacks gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

+**At Higher Tiers**: The benefits are noted above.

+**Critical Failure**: The force you conjure is channeled into your body rather than the foe.
+The crushing attack is instead inflicted against you, and you become prone for a number of rounds equal to the spell's tier.

 ### K (2